yxlol/Virginia-Eviction/README.md

 ## TO-DO

 - [x] Find the right library to use (see update on 2022.05.07)
-- [ ] How to randomize the scraping frequency?
+- [ ] Randomize the scraping frequency
-- [ ] How to scrape data of eviction?
+- [ ] Scrape data of eviction
-- [ ] How to convert the data scraped to excel file?
+- [ ] Convert the data scraped to excel file

 ## Progress Update

----2022.05.07---
+### 2022.05.08
+Problem: entering dates need to clear the text box first, but it shows that it's not editable

+### 2022.05.07---
 Initiated the web browser using selenium

 ## Useful Links and Sources Consulted